eraynai/simon-game/readme.md

 ## User Stories

-As a user I want the game to personal to me
+As a user I want the game to know my name when I provide it

 As a user I want to see my score

 As a user I want the game to be easy to start as well as reset

-As a user I want the game to be simple to understand about how to play
+As a user I want the game to have simple and clear instructions so I can easily understand how to play

 ## Wireframe